What are buoyancy swim shorts and do buoyancy shorts work?

 - You can maintain your standard stroke with roll unrestricted

-- You are flatter in the water still without any risk of cramp from clutching a pull buoy
+- Your body is flatter in the water still without any risk of cramp from clutching a pull buoy

 - You can kick!
 Legs need not fall asleep and be a mere passenger

 So can you wear buoyancy shorts in a triathlon?
 While buoyancy shorts may be a super addition to your training regime it is worth noting that they are not allowed in triathlon swims.
 This is for all wetsuit and for non-wetsuit swims in triathlons.
 While swimming shorts are permitted avoiding you having to hit the water in your budgie smugglers they may not be worn instead of a wetsuit, with the rules mandating that wetsuits not exceed the permitted thickness.

 Best buoyancy swim shorts to buy